 The MyLawyer website (Website) is provided by Epoq Legal Ltd (ELL), company number 3707955, whose registered office is at Unit 2, Imperial Place, Maxwell Road, Borehamwood, Herts, WD6 1JN.
-ELL will be authorised and regulated by the Solicitors Regulation Authority from 15 January 2019 (SRA number 645296).
+ELL is authorised and regulated by the Solicitors Regulation Authority (SRA number 645296).

 Our VAT number is GB247994645.